appinho/SARosPerceptionKitti/README.md

 3) Synchronize the sensor data:

-    * The script matches the timestamps of the Velodyne point cloud data with the Camara data to perform Sensor Fusion in a synchronized way within the ROS framework
+    * The script matches the timestamps of the Velodyne point cloud data with the camara data to perform Sensor Fusion in a synchronized way within the ROS framework
 ```
 cd ~/catkim_ws/src/ROS_Perception_Kitti_Dataset/pre_processing/
 python sync_rosbag.py raw_synced.bag